 In our series featuring the design and technical aspects of our bluetooth earbuds, headphones, and speaker, we speak with members of our product team to learn more about what goes into the engineering of our premium audio products.

-Today we talk about a new material used in our latest wireless sound tools including MW08 Active Noise-Cancelling True Wireless Earphones, MW65 Active Noise-Cancelling Wireless Over-Ear Headphones, the MW07 True Wireless Earphones and the MW50+ 2-in-1 Wireless Headphones.
-Both these earphones and noise-isolating and noise-cancelling headphones are the first we created that use beryllium drivers.
+Today we talk about beryllium, a material used in our wireless sound tools including the MW08 Active Noise-Cancelling True Wireless Earphones, MW65 Active Noise-Cancelling Wireless Over-Ear Headphones, MW07 True Wireless Earphones and MW50+ 2-in-1 Wireless Headphones.
+The first product we created using beryllium drivers was the MW50+.

 So why beryllium?